All 16 participants (eight teams with five nationalities plus four supporting staff members) of the TAHMO Final Challenge Nairobi 2013.

 Kenneth hiding between the screens.

-Happy faces after having tasted crocodile, ostrich and ox testicles at restaurant The Carnivore.
+Happy faces after having tasted crocodile, ostrich and ox testicles at the restaurant The Carnivore.

 Solving the last issues on the final day of the TAHMO Final Challenge.